What is it?

 The sensitivity of hair-follicles to androgens is mainly based on an individual's genetic makeup.
 However, the strength and length of exposure to androgens (which increases with ageing) plays a part in the process, as well as the location of the hair.

 How to treat it.

 Treatments for tackling hair loss either inhibit the disease process through reducing androgens or by stimulating healthier disease resistant hair follicles.
 Three common ways to help tackle the problem are:

 Reduce androgens: this is the only mechanism that tackles the root of the issue.
 By reducing the amount and strength of androgen production, the hair follicle miniaturisation process can be prevented or lessened.
 Finasteride, an oral medicine, is often taken to achieve this.
 Alternatively, some shampoos can be used as a topical anti-androgen treatment.
 While topical treatments are typically less effective than medicines taken orally, both can be used in conjunction with each other.

-Increase blood supply - By increasing the blood supply to the hair follicle you can improve nutrient delivery and optimise the conditions for hair growth.
-Though this doesn't overcome the underlying process, optimising hair growing conditions appear to at least partially counter the effect of androgens.
+Increase blood supply: increasing the blood supply to the hair follicle improves nutrient delivery, optimising the conditions for hair growth.
+While this doesn't solve the underlying cause, optimising hair growing conditions does appear to partially counter the effect of androgens.
 Minoxidil - which can be taken orally or applied topically - can help achieve this by dilating the blood vessels.

-Multi-vitamins - Similarly to improving blood supply, taking multi-vitamins ensures the body has the optimum building blocks to make new healthy hair.
+Take multi-vitamins: similar to improving blood supply, multi-vitamins ensure that the body has the optimum building blocks to make new healthy hair.